Un rencuentro de toro de sable.

 Bearer: Gutiérrez Benítez, Jose Manuel.

-Arms devised by me, illuminated with lights and shadows, outlined in Sable, with a semi-circular external shape and with a watercolor finish.
+Arms designed by me, illuminated with lights and shadows, outlined in Sable, with a semi-circular outer contour and with a watercolor finish.

 Style keywords: Outlined in sable, Illuminated, Semi-circular and Watercolor.